Ice Melting Products That Cause Less Damage To Your Concrete Surfaces

 This is a liquid de-icing agent.
 It is manufactured from a blend of magnesium chloride mixed with an agricultural by-product of the distilling process.
 The product is non-toxic and bio-degradable.
 It has a lower corrosion index than that of distilled water.
 This product can be applied directly to paved surfaces before the onset of winter.

-There are some natural products that can be used as alternatives to chemical dicers.
+There are some natural and non-toxic deicers that can be used as alternatives to chemical deicers.
 However, they are less effective and they cause less damage to concrete and vegetation.
 They include the following:

 - Wood shavings